 1) Click the Start menu (the Windows logo) at the bottom left of your screen.
 Then click Settings.

 4) Disable the Filter Keys function (switch off Filter Keys or uncheck Turn on Filter Keys).

 5) Try your keyboard and see if disabling Filter Keys can restore your keyboard.

-Your keyboard may stop working if your are using the wrong keyboard driver or it is out of date.
+Your keyboard may stop working if you are using the wrong keyboard driver or it is out of date.
 You should verify that your keyboard has the right driver, and update it if it doesn’t.
-If you don’t have the time, patience or skills to update your driver maually, you can do it automatically with Driver Easy.
+If you don’t have the time, patience, or skills to update your driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can download and install your drivers by using either the Free or Pro version of Driver Easy.
 But with the Pro version, it takes only 2 clicks (and you get full support and a 30-day money-back guarantee):

 2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.